 Guidance on how to rewind motors without adversely affecting their efficiency is freely available from EASA and AEMT.

 The document is titled The Effect of Repair /Rewinding on Motor Efficiency.
-This is available as OD 301 from the IECEx website www.iecex.com/publications.
+This is available as IECEx OD 301 from the IECEx website www.iecex.com/publications.

 IECEx Service Facilities rewinding Ex motors should be able to demonstrate to their IECEx CB how they meet the EASA and AEMT guidance on how to maintain efficiency when rewinding Ex motors via their procedures and competency training.